 5. Hunt for internal backlinking opportunities

 Average bloggers write posts as if they were individual units of information that stand alone.
-Smart bloggers, on the other hand, write posts as a collection of intelligence that, together, forms something far greater and more influential.
+On the other hand, smart bloggers write posts as a collection of intelligence that, together, forms something far greater and more influential.

 This connected web is enabled through the use of internal backlinks.

 Internal backlinks help keep readers on your page.
 Spending more time on your blog will decrease your bounce rate with Google, increase page views, and boost your chances of converting the reader into a loyal follower.

 What are the internal backlinks?